ThusharaSampath/docs-choreo-dev/en/docs/develop-components/sharing-and-reusing/use-a-connection-in-your-service.md

           | ChoreoAPIKey            | CHOREO_<CONNECTION_NAME\>CHOREOAPIKEY                          |

-          If you'd like to use custom environment variable names instead of the Choreo-defined ones, add env configurations under `configuration` in the same file.
+          If you want to use custom environment variable names instead of the Choreo-defined ones, you must define the environment configurations under the `configuration` section in the same file.
           The following is a sample snippet:

           ``` yaml